-Tenants: New Legal Protection from Discrimination Based on Source of Income
+Tenants are Protected from Discrimination Based on Source of Income

 Authored By: Northwest Justice Project

 Find out how makes it is illegal for landlords in Washington state to discriminate against tenants and would-be tenants based on their source of income, and what you can do if it happens to you. #6323EN

 - What does “source of income” mean?